Background: Following independence from Spain in 1816, Argentina experienced

 other: 19% (1993 est.)

-Irrigated land: 17,000 sq km (1993 est.)
+Irrigated land: 17,000 sq. km (1993 est.)

-Natural hazards: San Miguel de Tucuman and Mendoza areas in the Andes subject to
+Natural hazards: San Miguel de Tucuman and Mendoza areas in the Andes subject to earthquakes; pamperos are violent windstorms that can strike the Pampas and northeast; heavy flooding.

-of an industrializing economy such as soil degradation, desertification, air pollution,
+Environment – current issues: environmental problems (urban and rural) typical of an industrializing economy such as soil degradation, desertification, air pollution, and water pollution

 note: Argentina is a world leader in setting voluntary greenhouse gas targets